In 2020 the UK supermarket chain Tesco withdrew thousands of jars of honey from its shelves after they were suspected of containing cheap sugar syrup.

 According to Michigan State University's Food Fraud Initiative (FFI), honey is the third most faked food in the world.

-The UK health food chain Holland and Barrett recently (July 2018) announced plans to begin testing its manuka honey after learning that most manuka honey on the market today is fake.
+In 2018 the UK health food chain Holland and Barrett announced plans to begin testing its manuka honey after learning that most manuka honey on the market today is fake.

-A recent survey (September 2018) by an international honey fraud detection laboratory found that nearly half of the honey sold on Australian supermarket shelves is adulterated.
+A 2018 survey by an international honey fraud detection laboratory found that nearly half of the honey sold on Australian supermarket shelves is adulterated.

 How can a consumer spot fake honey and how can a consumer guarantee he is getting real honey?